Frequently asked questions for:

 - You may have outstanding tuition fees, parking tickets, etc., that will prevent you from registering (your account is on hold)

 - Your status may be probation or compulsory withdraw.
 Check your MyMohawk account for an email/message regarding your current status.
-If your status is probation please contact donna.drywood [at] mohawkcollege.ca (Donna Drywood) for assistance.
-If your status is compulsory withdraw please contact your program coordinator for assistance
+If your status is probation please contact Tracey Richardson, our department's Student Success Advisor at tracey.richardson [at] mohawkcollege.ca for assistance with this matter.
+If your status is compulsory withdraw please contact your program coordinator for assistance.

 - If none of the above apply to you – please attend The Square for assistance